 When designing the timetable, some combinations may prove difficult or not possible to meet.
 It is, therefore, essential that you indicate one reserve choice alongside your option choices.
+You must be happy to study this course as it may be used in place of one of your top 4 choices.

-PLEASE NOTE, ONLY OPTIONS

-CLASSES WITH VIABLE

-STUDENT NUMBERS WILL BE

-ABLE TO RUN.
+PLEASE NOTE, ONLY OPTIONS CLASSES WITH VIABLE STUDENT NUMBERS WILL BE ABLE TO RUN.

-If your choices cannot be met you will be consulted about changing them.
+If your choices cannot be met, you will be consulted about changing them.